peerreynders/solid-start-todomvc-kcd-v2/README.md

 Compared 5253.80 ms
 ```

-The optimistic update UI a new `li` at the top pushing the existing `li` elements down one position.
+The optimistic UI inserts a new `li` at the top pushing the existing `li` elements down one position.
 Then the server based todo arrives and the optimistic `li` is replaced with a new `li` element with the server assigned todo ID (optimistic todos only have a temporary ID).

 Deleting the recent todo triggers the following: